aws-samples/snap-xcompile/README.md

 ./src/snap_xcompile.sh --source examples/ros_hello_world/ --arch arm64
 ```

+This step will take several minutes to finish.
+Go ahead and take that much-needed break in the meantime!

+[SCREENCAST here]

 4. The desired snap will be located in your working directory once the script finishes execution.
 ```
 ls .